Skip Navigation

 Postgraduate life involves more research work compared to undergraduate.
 There is more writing and presentations too.
 The length of the course is usually one or two years too, where an undergraduate degree takes longer.

-My main advice for others considering this Masters degree would be: learn the culture of the country you are in, have a balanced life and get involved in school activities.
-Try and gain an understanding of the experiences of international students.
+My main advice for others considering this Masters degree would be: have a balanced life and get involved in as many school activities as you can.